 The significance of Nathdwara Shrinathji Temple

-- Mangla Darshan: During Mangala, Darshan aarti is offered to Lord Shrinathji and it is the first darshan of the day.
+- Mangla Darshan: During Mangala darshan, an aarti is offered to Lord Shrinathji, and it is the first darshan of the day.

 - Shringar Darshan: It is the second darshan of the day.
 In this Darshan, Shrinathji is dressed and different bhajans are sung by the devotees to praise the Lord.